 Moving away from leading companies now accepting Bitcoin, software company Microsoft made headlines when it introduced the cryptocurrency amongst other currency options available on its spreadsheet package, Excel.

 The move finally brought Bitcoin into the category that it belongs to.
 Given Microsoft’s influence on the software space, the move could lure others to recognize Bitcoin as a currency, thus completing the round of mainstream penetration.

 Although first announced in December, details about Facebook’s crypto have become more evident since the start of the year.

 The social media company plans to launch a stablecoin that will allow users on its messaging platforms to transfer money to friends on its list.

 With earlier reports even suggesting that the cryptocurrency will go live later this month, we may as well witness the birth of a successful cryptocurrency, since Facebook already boasts an extensive user base unlike most projects in the industry.

 First European Soccer Club to Accept Bitcoin

-The most recent case of Bitcoin adoption was SL Benfica’s announcement last week that the fans can now use the cryptocurrency to pay for match tickets as well as other merchandise available on their online store.
+The most recent case of Bitcoin adoption was SL Benfica’s announcement last week that fans can now use the cryptocurrency to pay for match tickets as well as other merchandise available on their online store.

-The development, which is also courtesy of a BitPay partnership, arguably makes the Portuguese soccer club the first European soccer club to accept Bitcoin and should show the way for others to follow.
+The development, which also courtesy of a BitPay partnership, arguably makes the Portuguese soccer club the first European soccer club to accept Bitcoin and should show the way for others to follow.